project-jobblog/project-jobblog/_posts/2021-02-26-how-to-decide-what-skills-to-include-on-your-resume.md

 By that, we mean understanding what kind of service you provide in a company, and what skills help that service.

-After all, we know every job seeker here at Jobs Searches is a company-of-one.
+After all, we know every job seeker here at Ph Careers is a company-of-one.
 In order to draw buyers (employers looking to invest in you), are you branding your company (yourself) correctly?

 ### **Customize Your Resume**